veronicasykes/florish/README.md

-# florish
+# Florish
 Plants on Demand

 #Intro-
 Florish is a product that allows businesses and consumers to seamlessly input their needs and be directed to the perfect plants for their space.
-Offices who wants some life and modern design elements can place orders and have plants delivered to their office.
-Renters and homeowners order plants for their homes at the touch of a finger, and best thing is knows when the plants need water and reminds you to water them.
+People who want some life and modern design elements in their office or hom can place orders and have plants delivered right to them.

 #Technologies Used:
 MongoDB